 When you are tired, you might feel the need to eat a ton of junk food to distract yourself from the thought of sleeping more.
 This is one of the most common ways to understand the link between sleep and weight loss.
 Self-control to avoid food temptations is harder to execute when you haven’t slept well.

-Late night food sessions can lessen if you sleep a earlier
+Late-night food sessions can lessen if you sleep earlier

 A lot of people complain that they tend to eat a lot of junk especially when it’s in the middle of the night.
 But if you can get yourself to sleep early then you won’t struggle with these late-night temptations.